pulp-platform/axi/doc/axi_lite_mailbox.md

 ### MBOXR Register

 Mailbox read register.
-Read here to recieve data from the other slave port.
+Read here to receive data from the other slave port.
 A interrupt request will be raised when the fill pointer of the FIFO surpasses the [RIRQT Register](#rirqt-register) (if enabled).
 When the FIFO is empty, the read response `axi_pkg::RESP_SLVERR` is returned.
 Additionally the corresponding bit in the [ERROR Register](#error-register) is set.